spdk/spdk/doc/virtio.md

 with only 1GB hugepages.
 To run an SPDK app using Virtio initiator with 2MB hugepages it is required to pass '-g' command-line option .
 This forces DPDK to create a single non-physically-contiguous hugetlbfs file for all its memory.

-This functionality requires latest DPDK changes that are officially landing in DPDK 18.05, but have been also backported to spdk-18.02 branch of our internal DPDK fork which is currently used as a default git submodule for SPDK.